-The MGC can determine the cryptographic transforms that an MG supports by auditing the value of the Supported Encryption Transforms (set) and Supported Authentication Transforms (sat) properties.
+The MGC can determine the cryptographic transforms that an MG supports for the "SDES" key management scheme by auditing the value of the Supported Encryption Transforms (set) and Supported Authentication Transforms (sat) properties.
 Usually, these properties are only available on the Root termination, and convey the cryptographic capabilities of the MG as a whole.
 However, it is possible that some use-cases will call for the support of these properties on non-Root terminations.
 One example would be a case where different terminations have different cryptographic capabilities.
+The srtp/set and srtp/sat properties are only applicable for srtp/km = "SDES".
+For srtp/km = "DTLS-SRTP" the [ITU-T H.248.93] (DTLS) dtlscn/dssp property is used.